b-ryan/farmhand/README.md

 # Farmhand

-Farmhand is a library for Clojure for queueing jobs to be processed in the background.
+Farmhand is a library for Clojure for queuing jobs to be processed in the background.
 It is backed by Redis to enable ease of use, flexibility, and great performance.